Table of Contents

 The standard scheme consists of an RCP with:

-- Several consumers (apartments, offices, common areas, etc.) connected to private meters.
+- Multiple consumers (apartments, offices, common areas, etc.) connected to private meters.

 Electrical connection

-The diagram above presents the case of an RCP with a single DSO meter at the electrical input of the building.
+The diagram above shows the case of an RCP with a single DSO meter at the electrical input of the building.

 Consumers such as apartments and common areas are measured by private meters.

-A private meter is also installed at the input in series with the DSO one.
+A private meter is also installed at the input in series with the DSO meter.

 - Heat pump: to distinguish its consumption from the rest of the common areas